Riley Greene Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 12th in the league.
+- The Orioles pitching staff is 14th in the league with a collective nine strikeouts per nine innings.

-- The Orioles' 4.32 team ERA ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.20 team ERA ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to give up 23 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Orioles pitchers combine to rank 15th in baseball in home runs given up (27 total, 1.1 per game).

-- Rodriguez (0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched) makes the start for the Orioles, his fourth of the season.
+- Gibson (4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched) gets the start for the Orioles, his sixth of the season.

-- The right-hander last appeared in relief on Friday, when he tossed 2/3 innings against the Detroit Tigers while giving up hits.
+- In his most recent appearance -- in relief on Sunday -- the righty tossed 2/3 innings against the Detroit Tigers while surrendering hits.

-- In three games this season, the 23-year-old has amassed a 6.91 ERA and 11.9 strikeouts per nine innings, while giving up a batting average of .276 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.